MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_01a_explore_authentication.md

     1. The **Registration** is shown with a blue underline.
 Here  you can view registration activity for different authentication methods.
     1. Select **Usage** to view usage details and note that you can add different filters.

 1. In this module you also spoke about multifactor authentication.
 You will cover more about MFA in the demo on conditional access, but you may want to take a minute to show some basic settings.
-From Microsoft Entra admin center navigation panel, select **Multifactor authnentication**.
+From Microsoft Entra admin center navigation panel, select **Multifactor authentication**.
 You may need to select **Show more** under the section on Protection, in the left navigation panel.
     1. On the **Getting started** page, it shows that the best way to apply it to users is through conditional access, but there are some specific settings you configure here.
     1. Select **Account lockout** and call out the configurable lockout parameters.
     1. Select **Block/unblock users**, call out that here is where an admin can manually block/unblock users.
 Note that a blocked user will remain blocked for 90 days unless manually unblocked.